 Online Calculators - Light Measurement Unit Conversion Calculators

 ILT is pleased to provide these free, easy-to-use calculators for converting between various light measurement units.
-Please visit our LIGHT METERS and LIGHT DETECTORS product pages if you need light measurement equipment.
+Please visit our LIGHT MEASUREMENT product page if you need light measurement equipment.
 Finally, please download a FREE copy of the ILT LIGHT MEASUREMENT HANDBOOK or use the FREE online ILT LIGHT MEASUREMENT TUTORIAL.

 This calculator will calculate typical beam intensity min/max ranges for a system you may be interested in purchasing based on your intended measurement distance to help determine if it will meet your measurement specifications/requirements.
 This calculator may also be used to calculate the min/max measurement ranges in beam intensity as well as new sensitivity factors to measure directly in beam intensity based on your existing systems sensitivity factor in foot-candles/lux.

 Use this online calculator to convert exposure values (EV) to Lux and Lux to EV